w3c/aria/README.md

 If you want to ensure the file is up to date, access the core ARIA spec with the special query string "#saveRoles" from a browser on a client that has write access to the copy of the extension spec you are editing.
 When the dialog appears, click the save button and tell your browser to save the roleInfo.js file into the aria/script directory.

+The scripts to support extension modules are stored in the aria-common repository.
+Therefore, updates to roleInfo.js must be saved and committed to that repository, even though they are generated from content in this repository.

 ### Style guidelines